 Jasmine plants require a lot of effort.
 However, the results are well worth the work.
 The most common Jasmine plants produce a sweet, carrying fragrance, but there are some, which are unscented.
-If you’re looking for the fragrant ones, try Jasminum floridum (Showy Jasmine).
+If you’re looking for fragrant ones, try Jasminum floridum (Showy Jasmine).

-How to care for Jasmine
+How to care for Jasmine:

 Jasmine needs warm, sheltered location.
 All jasmine plants prefer sun to light shade sites with well-draining and moderately fertile soil.
 Also, they require a support structure because they tend to get pretty high.
 Some can get 15 feet tall.
 Protection from cold temperatures is the most important thing when growing Jasmine.
 The bush types are perfect for landscape specimens with starry pink, ivory and yellow scented blooms.
-Growing Jasmine can create a perfumed shield over arbors, trellises and fences.
+Growing Jasmine can create a perfumed shield over arbours, trellises and fences.

-Good for companion planting are corn, beans and squash.
+Companion plants Good for companion planting are corn, beans and squash.
 Clematis vines also grow well with Jasmine.

 Peony is a plant that not only smells good, it is also outrageously beautiful, especially in bloom in springtime.
 Peony flowers are perennials.
 They come back every year and can even outlive you.
 Some have been known to thrive for 100 years.
 They require little maintenance once they’ve been planted properly and established themselves.

-How to care for Peonies
+How to care for Peony:

 Peonies need to be planted in the fall and settled into place before the first hard frost.
 They prefer full sun.
 The best time to apply fertilizer is in early summer after this shrubby perennial plant has bloomed.
 Keep in mind, that you must not fertilize more than every few years.
 Peonies may require staking to keep its heavy blooms from dropping, but their lush, exuberant flowers are worth the extra work.
 They must not be planted too deep or they won’t bloom.